Main illustration: Sean Suchara

 That’s why I spend much of my time examining underlying KPIs like lead flow, pipeline creation, churn, expansion and more.
 The point of tracking sales KPIs is to drive action for our team, not just to display them on a sales dashboard.
 For example, say that I notice we’re over delivering on sales eligible leads but our number of stage one opportunities – new leads that our Sales Development Representatives (SDRs) mark as qualified and pass to our Account Executives (AEs) – hasn’t increased.
 I can interpret that in one of two ways: either we have more leads of poorer quality, or we haven’t staffed up our SDR team to convert the increased volume.
 Both can be corrected to get us up and over the line.

-Our top 18 sales KPIs
+Our top 18 sales KPIs and metrics

 Below I break down the top 18 sales KPIs that we track here at Intercom.
 The KPIs are organized by category with more detail on how we calculate and use each sales metric.
-Here is a quick overview of the sales KPIs that I’ll cover:
+Here is a quick overview of the sales metrics that I’ll cover:

 - Sales eligible lead delivery